mirswamp/swamp-scarf-io/perl/README-SCARFTOHASH.md

 The parser assumes that a valid Scarf file is inputted, but does do minor checks to ensure the file is Scarf.
 ### METHODS
-*new(FILENAME, CALLBACKS)* - This is a class method used to instatiate the parser.
-Filename is the path to the file this parser should interpret.
-Callbacks is a hash containing specified callback functions for parsed data to be sent to.
-For additional information on Callbacks see below.
+*new(FILE, CALLBACKS)* - This is a class method used to instatiate the parser.
+FILE can be either a path to a file or an IO:Handle object.
+CALLBACKS is a hash containing specified callback functions for parsed data to be sent to.
+For additional information on CALLBACKS see below.

 *parse()* - This method initiates the parsing of the set file.
 If parsing fails a die call will be thrown, otherwise will return 0 on completion.